RobotOptimist/macivor/content/blog/scary-project.md

 :::

 I soon learned that he also didn't know MVC.
-He elected to keep the demo project originally because he didn't know how to start with a clean project.
-He also didn't know JavaScript too well, he asked me if I had ever used Moo Tools.
+He also didn't know JavaScript too well.
+He asked me if I had ever used Moo Tools.
 This was the first time I had ever heard of Moo Tools.
+(It was a competitor for jQuery in like 2006 FYI.)

 ::: div dialogue-container